orbitmines/archive/projects/Project - Story & Lore.md

 .
 "Thanks." he said, while she nodded at him
 .
 "Good."
 .
 "Oh, and I almost forgot, I'm called [B], so you know how to refer to me.
 Now this whole thing has kept me quite busy, I've got a meeting with the other universities about all this coming up.
-I'll"
+I'll let you know how that all goes."
+.
+They turned a corner and there was the auditorium she had been guiding

 [Start story in 2045, release day of The Ether]